Mon-Sat, 11:30am-9:30pm; Sun, closed

 American Express, Discover, MasterCard, Visa

 The grandly vacant community hall of a famous midtown church is certainly a novel location for a fancy restaurant.
-But in these perilous economic times, it’s also an unfortunate one.
-That was the consensus at the table as my guests and I peered around Inside Park at St. Bart’s, which opened not long ago in an annex hall of Saint Bartholomew’s church on Park Avenue.
-The big space used to be the site of church pageants and socials, and on this particular evening it exuded an eerie, doomed feel.
-Flapper music echoed eerily over the speaker system as waiters gamely perambulated trays of food to and fro among the sea of white tops.
-The tables were mostly empty, except for what looked like a party of parishioners dressed in tweed jackets to our right, and an elderly couple quietly sipping glasses of tap water in a distant banquette.
+But it can also be an unfortunate one.
+That was the consensus at the table as my guests and I peered around Inside Park at St. Bart’s, which operates in an annex hall of Saint Bartholomew’s church on Park Avenue.
+The big space used to be the site of church pageants and socials, and when empty (or mostly so), it exudes an eerie, doomed feel.
+Flapper music echoes eerily over the speaker system as waiters gamely perambulate trays of food to and fro among the sea of white tops.
 “We’re on the Titanic,” someone said.
 “I hear the sound of the waves.
 I feel the tables listing gently off to the right.”
+Chef Michael DeJesus’s menu ranges from bistro-style dishes (French onion soup gratinee, steak frites) to Italian starters and pastas (truffle risotto balls, orecchiette with broccoli rabe and sausage) to New American standards (a grass-fed burger, herb-roasted lamb chops).Historical Note

 The church lost a Supreme Court battle in the nineties to build an adjacent high-rise, and since then it has run this unusual café to support its landmark neo-Byzantine building, built by Bertram Goodhue in 1919.